 Students will connect knowledge and skills from multiple sources and experiences, apply knowledge and skills in varied settings, utilize diverse points of view, and learn how to understand issues contextually.
 Knowledge in both individual and multiple disciplines is the foundation upon which integrative learning builds.
 Integrative learning often occurs as students put theory into practice, “making meaning” as students apply abstract concepts in practical settings.

 Though they are not required as part of the Integrative Studies Program, students should also consider as part of their learning, developing competence in a second language, participating in a study abroad program, and participating in experiential learning in which disciplinary, interdisciplinary and multidisciplinary knowledge can be applied.

-The program has three sets of outcomes: disciplinary or interdisciplinary, integrative and skills (reading, writing, quantitative reasoning information literacy, critical thinking, creative thinking, critical dialogue, technological fluency).
-Specific outcomes and criteria may be accessed on the ISP web and proto pages.
+The program has three sets of outcomes including disciplinary or interdisciplinary, integrative, and skills (reading, writing, quantitative reasoning information literacy, critical thinking, creative thinking, critical dialogue, technological fluency) outcomes.
+Specific outcomes and criteria may be accessed on the ISP web and program pages.

 40 credits minimum